AnthonyKim89/react-ui/docs/NATIVE.md

 ## API Access

 Once the native app user is logged in and a JWT token has been obtained, the native app may make any API requests to `corva-api` on the user's behalf.
-The APIs are documented in `API.md` and implemented in `API.md`.
+The APIs are documented in `API.md` and implemented in `corva-api`.

 ## Navigation